BYU-CS-260/AWS-Setup/https.md

 # Setting up HTTPS

 In this tutorial, we will configure Caddy to use https to serve files from your public_html directory.
+You may be able to use the domain provided to you by AWS, but if it does not work the first time, it is because the service that provides certificates ([Let's Encrypt](https://letsencrypt.org/)) doesn't want to give you a certificate for an AWS domain.
+If this happens, get your own [domain](domain.md) first.

 1. Go back to the EC2 dashboard in AWS Management console.
 Then select "Instances" and click on your Instance.